Do psychopaths have a gender?

 “I’ve never felt attached to a gender role before.
 I consider my personality and attraction fairly androgynous.”

-♣ This comes as no surprise; I’ll bet many of you have had the same hunch.
-If so, please tell us about it in the comments below.
+♣ This comes as no surprise, and I’ll bet many of you have had the same hunch about the psychopath you were involved with.

 “Practical, concise, well-written and researched.
 Everyone should have a copy of this book.
 In fact, they should give one to every high school student.
 That would prevent a lot of people from getting involved in ‘?relationships’? with these hidden, manipulative predators.
 An easy five stars, I wish I could give it a hundred!”